• Home

 Andy Warhol 1985 for Artists' Hands New York City Copyright Rena Small

-Joan Jonas 2010 New York City with her
+Joan Jonas 2010

 a room with portraits of hands of different artists